 Things to Do in Thailand

-If you are planning a trip to Thailand, there are a lot of things to do and many places to visit.
-There are so many options that you can enjoy but since you may have a limited amount of time, we are going to provide you with a top list of our recommendations.
+If you plan a trip to Thailand, there are many things to do and many places to visit.
+There are so many options that you can enjoy, but since you may have a limited amount of time, we will provide you with a top list of our recommendations.
 There are so many ways to draw up your bucket list, which is why we are going to consider the different aspects of this beautiful country to help you better decide what you want to get on your trip.
 Whether going on your own or with a tour, our list can help you get the best experience while in this part of Asia:

 1. Visit Bangkok

 You cannot say you have been to Thailand without visiting Bangkok.
 The city has a wide variety of options for spending some quality time.
-There are many great restaurants, clubs, and bars where you can sit and enjoy yourself as you see the modernity of the country.
+There are many great restaurants, clubs, and bars where you can sit and enjoy yourself as you see the country’s modernity.
 Besides the fun and excitement, you can explore the city and see how people live.
 There are many places and things in Bangkok to discover.
 While in the city:

 Have a ride with Tuk Tuk Taxies